-FIRST CASE: Let us assume that the area behind the C.G. is too small to balance the area in the from.
+FIRST CASE: Let us assume that the area behind the C.G. is too small to balance the area in the front.
 In practice, rudder area too small.
 Referring to the plan view of a model in a 30° drift angle we cansee that the more powerful front force will try to swing the model into still greater angle.
 If the drag increase of the inside wing is not sufficient to counter-act the front force, the drift angle will continue until fuselage will be presenting almost the full length view.
 Consequently the overall drag will increase and lift efficiency will drop until the model just flounders.
-A good indication when a model has too small rudder is tailwigwags back and forth as it approaches a right or left wing over, and dive for ground.
+A good indication when a model has too small rudder is tailwigwags back and forth as it approaches a stall while under low power.
+Under high power, the model just makes a right or left wing over, and dive for ground.